Baobab seeds spilling from their pod

 Joan Bastide filming in a Senegalese village

-Feature-length documentary on the challenges of the agroecological transition in Senegal.
-The film gives voice to the people on the ground - farmers, researchers, decision-makers - and questions the links between land, food and sovereignty.
+Feature-length documentary on land grabbing and the agroecological transition in Senegal.
+The film gives voice to those on the ground - farmers, researchers, decision-makers - and questions the links between land, food and sovereignty.